aribhatt91/LikeBox/README.md

 - joi
 - redux-dev-tools-extension

-Plese feel free to fork the code and suggest improvements.
+Please feel free to fork the code and suggest improvements.

 Thanks,
 Aritra